 Boulder Hill Tree Service can handle all types of tree pruning and removal.
 We started as a full-service, residential tree care, and removal company but have since grown and expanded into a diversified contractor.
 In addition to our pruning, and stump and tree removal services, we also offer land clearing, and damaged tree removal services.

-For those who are conservation-minded, our tub grinding services can recycle your wood debris and turn it into mulch.
 We proudly serve a wide range of residential, commercial, and municipal/governmental customers as well as schools, universities, golf courses, and real estate developers.
 Contact us for a free estimate today!